 The High Roller runs special events and deals throughout the year.

 In February, they have a Valentine’s Day Special.
-This year, it was $70 for two including 2 anytime tickets, 2 flutes of sparkling wine, a souvenir photos, and appetizer at Favorite Bistro located at the LINQ Promenade.
+This year, it included two anytime tickets, two flutes of sparkling wine, souvenir photos, and an appetizer at Favorite Bistro located at the LINQ Promenade.

 If you prefer privacy, the VIP Cabin is the way to go.
-This $600 package includes a private cabin for up to 10 guests, bluetooth speaker to pick your own music, private escort to the cabin, and dedicated entrance bypassing the general boarding area.
-We did this on our most recent ride and it was so nice having the entire space to ourselves.
+This $600 package includes a private cabin for up to 10 guests, Bluetooth speaker to pick your own music, a private escort to the cabin, and a dedicated entrance bypassing the general boarding area.
+We did this on our most recent ride, and it was so nice having the entire space to ourselves.

-Local Tip: Holidays are typically the busiest times, so be sure to book early.
+Local Tip: Holidays are typically the busiest times, so book early.

 Directions to High Roller + Parking

 When driving there, there are plenty of signs for parking.
-There is a huge lot that is free for the first hour, $12 for 1-4 hrs, and $15 per day for anything over that.
+There is a huge lot that is:

-Local Tip: Locals park free with a Nevada driver’s license.
+Local Tip: Locals park free for up to 3 hours with a Nevada driver’s license.
 Just scan the barcode on your license when you leave the parking area.

 - There is plenty of parking behind the wheel in a large lot.
 You can also valet right under the wheel.
 If it’s in the middle of the day, you can park in the LINQ parking deck or Flamingo parking deck to keep your car cool.